-Other than that, I need a cone.
-I shake my head in bewilderment on seeing the customers in gelaterias asking for their ice in paper cups– why would you do that?
-Freely forgo the marvellous licking experience, the catching of the melty dribble on one side only to load the whole double scoop obscenely into your mouth?
+Why would you do that?
+To freely forgo the marvellous licking experience, the catching of the melty dribble on one side only to load the whole double scoop obscenely into your mouth?
 No silly plastic sticks for me, thank you.
 I’ll make like cats do.

 The beauty of it is that you can sweeten it as much or as little as you like and quadruple or quintuple the layers.
 Plus – and a big plus it is as well - any failed/broken ones are chef’s bonus as sweet filo pastry shards are one of life’s accidental pleasures.